gvwilson/thirdbit/teaching/motivation.md

 > to the user's desktop or home directory; if people need to run shell
 > commands on the files they've edited, a substantial fraction won't
 > be able to navigate to the right directory without help.
 If this
-> seems like a small problem to you, please revisit the discussion of
+> seems like a small problem to you, please revisit [the discussion of
-> expert blind spot in [Memory](memory.html).
+> expert blind spot](memory.html).

 Many of the foundational concepts of computer science, such as computability, inhabit the "useful but hard to learn" corner of the